Unpackerr/unpackerr/README.md

 -   Instead of a config file, you may configure the docker container with environment variables.
 -   Any variable not provided takes the default.
--   Must provide URL and API key for Sonarr or Radarr, or both.
+-   Must provide URL and API key for Sonarr or Radarr or Lidarr or any combination.
--   You may provide multiple sonarr or radarr instances using `UN_SONARR_1_URL`, `UN_SONARR_2_URL`, etc.
+-   You may provide multiple sonarr, radarr or lidarr instances using `UN_SONARR_1_URL`, `UN_SONARR_2_URL`, etc.

 |Config Name|Variable Name|Default / Note|